kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 Successes and Failures
 ~~~~~~~~~~~~~~~~~~~~~~
 Successes
-    -The localization still worked when the cameras were plugged in to the odroid directly.
+    -The localization still worked when the cameras were plugged in to the O-Droid directly.
 Failures
     -The USB hub can not operate all the cameras at the same time.